venk120soft/Javasript-learnings/README.md

 ## What is closure? when and why do we use it?
 A function inside another function will create a closure. to access the inside function variables we use this.

+## What is the difference between writing nested functions vs closures?

+## How does the asynchronous call made internally in javascript?

+## Whats the difference between Call, Apply and bind